weather-station-project/sensors-reader/README.md

 * **USER** - Database name
 * **PASSWORD** - Database name

 > :warning: There are more parameters defined in the code related to other sensors but they are not used yet.
+(Keep posted for future versions!)

 A docker-compose example is provided with the solution code, but it can be launched via command-line.
 Either way, the container must be created with privileged permissions to be able to access to Raspberry Pi hardware.